felipegoulart/chat-api/README.md

 ## Business Rules

-- [ ] A User can be a member of multiple Rooms.
+- [X] A User can be a member of multiple Rooms.
-- [ ] A Room can have many members, but it must have only one Admin.
+- [X] A Room can have many members, but it must have only one Admin.
-- [ ] A User can be the admin of multiple Rooms.
 - [ ] Messages can only be sent and viewed by Users who are members of the corresponding Room.
 - [ ] All messages must be associated with a User (the sender) and a Room.
 - [ ] The Admin of a Room has special permissions to manage its members.